top of page

 Frequently Asked Questions

-1. Why do I have to have a consultation?
+1. Why do I need a consultation?
 A personalized consultation before treatment ensures that Dr. Baldwin has a comprehensive understanding of your health needs, preferences, and goals, enabling her to develop a tailored treatment plan that optimizes your health and well-being.
 It sets the foundation for a collaborative and patient-centered approach to healthcare, where you are actively involved in decisions about your health and treatment options.

 4. Are the needles reusable?
 No, acupuncture needles are not reusable.
 Acupuncture needles are designed for single-use only and are disposed of after each treatment to maintain hygiene and prevent the spread of infection.
 Reusing needles would pose a significant risk of transmitting bloodborne pathogens and other contaminants between patients.
 To ensure safety and adherence to strict hygiene standards, acupuncturists use sterile, disposable needles for each individual treatment.
 This practice aligns with regulatory guidelines and professional standards to protect the health and well-being of patients.

-5. What the needles made of?
+5. What are the needles made of?
 Acupuncture needles are typically made of stainless steel, which is known for its durability, flexibility, and resistance to corrosion.
-Stainless steel needles are the most common type used in acupuncture due to their reliability and safety.
+Stainless steel needles are the most commonly used type in acupuncture due to their reliability and safety.
 They are sterile, solid, and thin, with a smooth surface to minimize discomfort during insertion.
 While stainless steel is the predominant material, acupuncture needles may also be made of other metals such as silver, gold, or copper, although these are less common.
 Regardless of the material used, acupuncture needles are manufactured to strict quality standards and are designed for single-use only to ensure safety and hygiene.

 bottom of page